haplo-org/or2021-workshop/README.md

 ## Features:

-* Repository items get a UI element to inform users whether the item is good or not using a simple metric
+* UI element to inform users of an item's quality using a simple metric.

-* A new example metadata schema added to the OAI-PMH interface which exposes the items title, type, and quality (using a simple metric).
+* Exaample metadata schema added to the OAI-PMH interface which exposes items' title, type, and quality (using a simple metric).